DD(1P) - phpMan

 to the input data up to the specified size.
 (If either block or

-pad characters as if they had been read from the input.
+include the pad characters as if they had been read from the input.

-3. If the bs= expr operand is specified and no conversion other than
+3. If the bs=expr operand is specified and no conversion other than

 sync or noerror is requested, the resulting data shall be written